LEARN

 Colour Adult:

 L.a. aurantiifrons: Male-mainly green in colour; golden/yellow forehead and forecrown; patch on throat red; red rump and upper tail coverts; yellow on sides of rump; green tail tipped with yellow/green.
-Bill black.
+Beak black.
 Eye yellow/white.
 Female-blue/green forehead and forecrown; blue wash on cheeks; red patch on throat smaller.
 Eye brown.

 L.a. batavorum: Both adults as in aurantiifrons, but male has less yellow on forehead and forecrown.